jozsefm/angular5ngFactoryError/README.md

 # angular5ngFactoryError

 Minimal reproduction repo to demonstrate issue after upgrading to Angular 5.0.0 (also 5.1.0) from v.
-4.4.6 in a hybrid AngularJS (1.4) setup
+4.4.6 in a hybrid AngularJS (1.4) setup.
+For issue: https://github.com/angular/angular/issues/20945

 ## Error message:
 "angular.js:12477 Error: No component factory found for TestPage.
 Did you add it to @NgModule.entryComponents?